establishingsecurity/CAT/README.md

-# cat - Crypto Attack Toolbox
+# cat - Crypto Attack Toolkit

-`cat`, the crypto attack toolkit, is a Python framework to help implement cryptographic attacks against weak primitives or primitives constructed for educational purposes.
+`cat`, the Crypto Attack Toolkit, is a Python framework to help implement cryptographic attacks against weak primitives or primitives constructed for educational purposes.

 We expect `cat` to be useful in three different domains: